-A minimum 20 percent of new affordable units and new purpose-built rental units shall be constructed accessible with barrier-free, universal or flex design.
-Housing units geared towards seniors are encouraged to provide accessibility features.
+A minimum of 20 percent of new affordable units and new purpose-built rental units shall be constructed accessible with barrier-free, universal or flex design.
+Housing units geared towards seniors are encouraged to provide accessibility features that meet the City's Facility Accessibility Design Manual.